Monday, March 30, 2020

 1. PC or Laptop

-There was a time the writers would have used nothing but ink and paper, or even a typewriter.
+There was a time when writer's would have used nothing but ink and paper, or even a typewriter.
 But these days most writer's use a laptop or PC to get their work done.
 You don't need to spend a fortune.
 But you might want to think about spending a little bit extra on a good keyboard.
 A good keyboard should respond to your fingertips hitting the keys immediately, and shouldn't feel uncomfortable to type on.

 A lot of writer's use more than one machine, often purchasing a PC and Netbook.
 This is because Netbooks are cheap and easy to carry around.

-2. A Location to Write
+2. A Place to Write

 Wherever you choose to write make sure it won't affect your health permanently.
 Sitting in a bad position can have serious health consequences that can be easily solved by having the right office set up.